CenTdemeern1/ifset/README.md

 Ifset is not meant to be used to write normal programs!
 Rather, it's meant as a recreational activity, or a challenge.

 You could even write a program in a different language to generate an ifset program!
-One of these generaotr programs comes included, in the form of a file named `brainfuck-turing-completeness-proof.py` in the `reference` directory.
+One of these generator programs comes included, in the form of a file named `brainfuck-turing-completeness-proof.py` in the `reference` directory.

 The generator file is a way to prove that given an infinite file size and infinite memory, ifset is turing complete.